stuxf/basic-typst-resume-template/tests/debug/test.typ

   dates: dates-helper(start-date: "Nov 2023", end-date: "Present"),
   url: "hyperschedule.io",
 )
-- Maintain open-source scheduler used by 7000+ users at the Claremont Consortium with TypesScript, React and MongoDB
+- Maintain open-source scheduler used by 7000+ users at the Claremont Consortium with TypeScript, React and MongoDB
   - Manage PR reviews, bug fixes, and coordinate with college for releasing scheduling data and over \$1500 of yearly funding
 - Ensure 99.99% uptime during peak loads of 1M daily requests during course registration through redundant servers